dwhiffing/fury/content/nato/de/navy/body.md

 **German Navy**

-The Bundesmarine is primarily a focused on control of the western Baltic sea, although they have interests in the North Sea and routinely send units to exercise and patrol with NATO forces.
-Maintaining Naval bases on both sides of the Jutland peninsula; Kiel on the Baltic in the east and Wilhelmshaven on the North Sea in the West joined by the Kiel canal for the exact purpose of transferring naval power form one coast to the other adds significant flexibility.
+The Bundesmarine is primarily focused on control of the western Baltic, although they have interests in the North Sea and routinely send units to exercise and patrol with NATO forces.
+Maintaining Naval bases on both sides of the Jutland peninsula; Kiel on the Baltic and Wilhelmshaven on the North Sea joined by the Kiel canal for the exact purpose of transferring naval power form one coast to the other adds significant flexibility.
 As a rule, the larger ships, except the Lutjens Class Destroyers are based at Wilhelmshaven with easy access to the North Sea and Atlantic while the submarines, patrol boats, mine warfare craft and missile boats are at Kiel ready to join the Danes in defending the Baltic Approaches.

 **Destroyers**